MatiasOrlando/u-travel-final/README.md

 Explore Sightseeing, Outdoor, Adventure, Food, Nature, and City Activities based on countries selection: Once a country is selected, users will soon be able to scroll through a variety of cards offering activities in categories such as sightseeing, outdoor, adventure, food, nature, and city experiences.
 This feature is currently under construction and will be available in a future update.

+Price Filtering: Currently, the price filter is limited to filtering by specific price ranges.
+This means that if a user sets the filter to the highest range, only high-priced activities are displayed.
+Similarly, setting the filter to the middle range will only show activities within that price range, without including also lower priced options.
+An enhancement to offer a more comprehensive filtering system, displaying a broader range of activities based on selected price criteria, is coming soon.

 <br>

 ## Installation :hammer: